Frequently Asked Questions

 Can Clinical Massage help me as I have a specific medical condition?

 Most likely YES!
 There is very little that Clinical massage is not suitable for and your therapist will do a full consultation so can advise accordingly.
 As a general rule, clinical massage is for those seeking treatment for chronic pain and sports injuries (that differs from a general sports massage as it is an injury).
-Clinical massage may also help manage systemic conditions such as rheumatoid arthritis and fibromyalgia.
-If you have a specific question please do not hesitate to ask.
+Clinical massage may also help manage systemic conditions such as rheumatoid arthritis and fibromyalgia, however we do recommend myofasical release for this.

 What is Myofascial Release (MFR) good for?